AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/subscribe-to-data-ingestion-events.md

 1. Click to select **[!UICONTROL Platform notifications]**
 1. Click the **[!UICONTROL Next]** button
     ![Add the notifications](assets/ioevents-addNotifications.png)
-1. Click to select all of the subscriptions
+1. Click to select all of the events
 1. Click the **[!UICONTROL Next]** button
     ![Select the subscriptions](assets/ioevents-addSubscriptions.png)
 1. On the next screen for configuring credentials, just click the **[!UICONTROL Next]** button again